-Legislative proposal for a reform of the withholding (anticipatory) tax
+Referendum of 25 September, 2022: Reform of the withholding (anticipatory) tax rejected

-- · Reasons for the reform: - Withholding tax is an obstacle for the Swiss capital market, especially for interest-bearing investments (bonds), since the deducted withholding tax is not or often only partially refunded (provided that a double taxation agreement applies) - > Swiss multinationals organise their financing abroad, usually by setting up a finance company abroad.
-Financing in Switzerland is not attractive - Switzerland today grants automatic exchange of information to many states; withholding tax is no longer necessary to combat tax evasion - Proposed amendments (approved by the Parliament in September 2021, however, referendum likely): - Abolishment of the withholding tax on interest, except of interest on bank accounts held by Swiss residents - > Withholding tax on dividends, in contrast, remains unchanged
+- Reasons for the reform: - ➤ Withholding tax is an obstacle for the Swiss capital market, especially for interest-bearing investments (bonds), since the deducted withholding tax is not or often only partially refunded (provided that a double taxation agreement applies) - Swiss multinationals organise their financing abroad, usually by setting up a finance company abroad.
+Financing in Switzerland is not attractive - Switzerland today grants automatic exchange of information to many states; withholding tax is no longer necessary to combat tax evasion - Objectives of the reform: - ➤ Abolishment of the withholding tax on interest, except of interest on bank accounts held by Swiss residents - Withholding tax on dividends, in contrast, remains unchanged - Reform rejected by the Swiss people on 25 September, 2022.